 What is a model?

 Before diving into models, let’s quickly revisit what databases are for.
 Databases are where you store your raw data in Runway at various levels of granularity.
-This could include:
+This could include:- Data pulled directly from integrations.

 - Mapping tables you configure.